mayerrobert/jmurmel/README.md

 The interpreter, REPL, compiler as well as generated compiled Jars all run on top of the JVM.
 Compilation is done as Murmel to Java source which is then compiled to .class files using the JDK compiler.
-JMurmel as well as compiled Murmel programs should run on all platforms supported by Java.
+JMurmel as well as compiled Murmel programs should run on all platforms supported by Java8+.

 JMurmel features a REPL with a trace facility (trace and untrace function calls), tail call optimization,